 2. Plan The Lift Before You Lift

-Planning before you lift and move a load is so important.
+Planning your lift out before you attempt it is so important.

-The last thing you want to happen is to run into problems and obstacles while you have a heavy load in your arms.
+As the last thing you want to happen is to run into problems and obstacles while you're carrying a heavy load.

-By getting these things clear in your mind before you lift anything you will greatly reduce the risk of any slips, falls or accidents.
+Because getting these things clear in your mind before you lift will greatly reduce the risk of any slips, falls or accidents.

 Basically you want to do the opposite of everything the guy above is doing!

-So keep your feet about shoulder width apart and place one foot slightly in front of the other and beside the object for balance.
+You can do this by keeping your feet about shoulder width apart and placing one foot slightly in front of the other and beside the object for balance.

-Also get as close to the object you are lifting as you can.
+Also get as close as you can to the object you are lifting.